-Join Jan Kabili for an in-depth discussion in this video Importing photos from your hard drive, part of Up and Running with Photoshop Elements 12.
+Join Jan Kabili for an in-depth discussion in this video Importing photos from your hard drive, part of Learning Photoshop Elements 12.

 If you want to use the organizer to view, find, and organize your photos, you'll…need to use the import function to include those photos in your organizer catalog.…In this movie, I'll show you how to do that with photos that you…already have on your computer's internal drive, or maybe on an external hard drive.…In the next movie, I'll show you how to do the same…thing with new photos straight from your digital camera or card reader.…By the way, there are no exercise files for this movie.…I'm going to be using my personal files and you…can use your own practice files to follow along with me.…